“There really is something wrong in Denmark folks!”

 It should also be noted that INFJs are known to get excited about stories of poetic justice, likely driven by their deep conviction to help the downtrodden, combined with their dislike for personal glory and political power (Joe Butt – Type Logic).

-Finally, INFJs often display introverted thinking, a trait that causes others to see them as aloof.
+Finally, INFJs often display introverted thinking, a trait that causes others to experience them as aloof.
 It should be noted that some INFJs work against this by normalizing transparency of their internal processes, especially when they find themselves concerned that others see their quiet as uncaring or detached.

-INFJ Depression – Observation and Response
+INFJ Depression – Observations and Response

 This could not be further form the truth.
 We thought it would be helpful to address a set of common observations leading to the belief that the INFJ is clinically depressed.
 Each is followed by a response informed by the personal experience of the author, who is in fact both a clinician and an INFJ.

 1 • Observation: INFJs don’t seem to know what to say when others express painful emotions in their presence.

 Response: The INFJ experiences your pain with quiet intensity.
 It is important that they understand what you are saying before speaking.
 Their silence is calculated in defence of authenticity.